-In the first part of our guide we explored peer-to-loans (P2) from the perspective of a potential borrower but in this guide we’re going to look at them from the perspective of the “investor” or “saver” (lender).
+In this guide, we’re going to look at peer-to-peer loans from the perspective of the “investor” or “saver” (lender).

 P2P websites allow people with spare cash to lend it directly to those wanting to borrow money.
 The P2P site does all heavy lifting: screening applicants, doing credit checks, handing out the loans, collecting the repayments and paying money back to the “savers”.
 It will even do the chasing up of borrowers who fall behind with their repayments.
 And you might be relieved to know that as a lender you don’t need to deal directly with the borrowers – and no personal details are shared!